Williamina Fleming: Legacy

-The women of the Harvard Computers were famous during their lifetimes, but were largely forgotten in the following century.
-In 2015, Lindsay Smith Zrull, curator of Harvard's Plate Stacks collection, was working to catalog and digitize the astronomical plates for Digital Access to a Sky Century @ Harvard (DASCH)and discovered about 118 boxes, each containing 20 to 30 notebooks, from women computers and early Harvard astronomers.
-She realized that the 2,500+ volumes were outside the scope of her work with DASCH, but wanted to see the material preserved and made accessible.
-Smith Zrull reached out to librarians at the Harvard–Smithsonian Center for Astrophysics.
+In 2015, Lindsay Smith Zrull, curator of Harvard's Plate Stacks collection, was working to catalog and digitize the astronomical plates for Digital Access to a Sky Century @ Harvard (DASCH) and discovered about 118 boxes, each containing 20 to 30 notebooks, from women computers and early Harvard astronomers.
+Smith Zrull realized that the 2,500+ volumes were outside the scope of her work with DASCH but wanted to see the material preserved and made accessible.
+Smith Zrull contacted librarians at the Harvard–Smithsonian Center for Astrophysics.

 In response, the Wolbach Library launched Project PHaEDRA (Preserving Harvard's Early Data and Research in Astronomy).
 Daina Bouquin, Wolbach's Head Librarian, explained that the objective is to enable full-text search of the research: "If you search for Williamina Fleming, you're not going to just find a mention of her in a publication where she wasn't the author of her work.
 You're going to find her work."

 In July 2017, the Wolbach Library at the Center for Astrophysics | Harvard & Smithsonian unveiled a display showcasing Fleming's work, including the log book containing the Horsehead Nebula discovery.
 The library has dozens of volumes of Fleming's work in its PHaEDRA collection.

 As of August 2017, about 200 of over 2,500 volumes had been transcribed.
-The task is expected to take years to fully complete.
+The task is expected to take years to complete fully.
 Some of the notebooks are listed via the Smithsonian Digital Volunteers Web site, which encourages volunteers to transcribe them.